yousefelassal/quote-cron/README.md

 > Minds, like bodies, will often fall into a pimpled, ill-conditioned state from mere excess of comfort.

 > Dreams come true.
 Without that possibility, nature would not incite us to have them.

+> If you want a thing done well, do it yourself.